kaminiw-spektra/Github-Advanced-Security/Labs/Lab-01.md

     GitHub Advanced Security also extends the ability of Dependabot; this means it can review dependencies too.
 Hence you can readily identify vulnerable components within your pull request.
 The advantage of this check is also detecting weaknesses before they merge into shared branches.

    Refer to the link for more information.
 [Dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide)

+### Why should enable Secret Protection for organization's repositories.

+GitHub recommends enabling GitHub Secret Protection products for all repositories, in order to protect your organization from the risk of secret leaks and exposures.
+GitHub Secret Protection is free to enable for public repositories, and available as a purchasable add-on for private and internal repositories.

+- The free secret risk assessment scans only the code in your organization, including the code in archived repositories.
+You can extend the surface being scanned to cover content in pull requests, issues, wikis, and GitHub Discussions with GitHub Secret Protection.

+- The secret risk assessment and secret scanning scan code that has already been committed into your repositories.
+With push protection, your code is scanned for secrets before commits are saved on GitHub, during the push process, and the push is blocked if any secrets are detected.

+- If you have one or more secret patterns that are internal to your organization, these will not be detected by the default patterns supported by secret scanning.
+You can define custom patterns that are only valid in your organization, and extend the secret scanning capabilities to detect these patterns.

+- Knowing which secrets could be exploited makes it easy to prioritize remediation of leaked secrets found by secret scanning.
+Validity checks tell you if an active secret is one that could still be exploited, so these alerts should be reviewed and remediated as a priority.

+- You may also want to detect leaks of unstructured secrets such as passwords.
+This is possible with our AI-powered Copilot secret scanning.

+- Visualizing the prevention, detection, and remediation of security data is critical to understanding where to direct effort and where security initiatives are having an impact.
+Security overview has dedicated views that allow you to dig deep into the current state of your codebases at the organization and enterprise level.

 ### Security Updates